2001rohith/pdf-editor/README.md

 This is a MERN stack-based PDF editor application that allows users to:

-Upload a PDF file.
+- Upload a PDF file.

-Reorder the pages of the PDF by selecting pages in a specific order.
+- Reorder the pages of the PDF by selecting pages in a specific order.

-Generate and download a new PDF with the selected order.
+- Generate and download a new PDF with the selected order.

-Save the new PDF file for later access.
+- Save the new PDF file for later access.
+-

 The application includes user authentication and uses TypeScript for both frontend and backend development.

-Features
+Features:

-Upload PDFs: Users can upload PDF files to the server.
+- Upload PDFs: Users can upload PDF files to the server.

-Page Reordering: Users can select pages in their desired order to create a new PDF.
+- Page Reordering: Users can select pages in their desired order to create a new PDF.

-Download New PDF: The newly created PDF can be downloaded.
+- Download New PDF: The newly created PDF can be downloaded.

-Saved PDFs: PDFs are saved for later access and reference.

-Tech Stack
+Tech Stack:

-Frontend: React, TypeScript
+- Frontend: React, TypeScript

-Backend: Node.js, Express, TypeScript
+- Backend: Node.js, Express, TypeScript

-Database: MongoDB
+- Database: MongoDB

 Libraries:

-pdf-lib: Used for manipulating PDFs.
+- pdf-lib: Used for manipulating PDFs.

-axios: For API calls.
+- axios: For API calls.

-mongoose: For MongoDB schema and database interactions.
+- mongoose: For MongoDB schema and database interactions.